Metrotechs/Amazon-Affiliates-Product-Import/WOOCOMMERCE_COMPATIBILITY.md

-# WooCommerce Compatibility Report - Amazon Affiliate Product Importer
+# WooCommerce Compatibility Report - Amazon Affiliate Product Importer v0.1

 ## Summary of Changes Made

-Your Amazon Affiliate Product Importer plugin has been updated to ensure full compatibility with the latest WooCommerce versions and standards.
+Your Amazon Affiliate Product Importer plugin version 0.1 has been updated to ensure full compatibility with the latest WooCommerce versions and standards.
 Here are the key improvements:

 ## 1. Updated Plugin Headers

 **File:** `amazon-affiliate-importer.php`
 - Updated WooCommerce compatibility from 8.0 to 9.3
 - Updated WordPress compatibility from 6.4 to 6.6
-- Incremented plugin version to 1.0.1
+- Incremented plugin version to 0.1
 - Added proper Network compatibility declaration

 ## 2. Enhanced WooCommerce Integration